K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/Objects.md

 on the page and make it work.
 Then refine it as needed."
 This is a good place to start.

 Another point to consider is the use of functional programming.
 In theory, anything that can be build using OOP can also be built using only a series of functions.
 The only difference between functional programming and OOP is organization.
-In OOP, functions (called `methods` when contained in an object) are grouped together in a structure called an `object`.
+In OOP,functions (called `methods` when contained in an object) are grouped together in a structure called an `object`.
 However, a function that does not live inside of an object still works as a function.
 And there was a time when there was no such thing as an `object`.
 What should be taken from this is that understanding how data is stored (`variables`) and how that data is then manipulated (`function`) comes before how either of these things are organized.
 OOP is covered here because it is very prevalent in software development.
 It has some advantages, but is not the be all and end all of writing code.

 ```javascript
 //Define variables here